Available URAP Projects Beginning Fall 2015

 Dr. Catherine Sarisky earned a B. A. in chemistry from New College of Florida and a M. S. and Ph.
 D. in chemistry from the California Institute of Technology, where she worked on protein structure and design with Dr. Stephen Mayo.
 Her current research interests are the biosynthesis of purine molecules in archaea and in disease-causing microorganisms and the production of antibiotics by soil bacteria.

 Investigations into the Mechanisms of Antibiotic Resistance in Mycobacterium Tuberculosis

 Tuberculosis is a terrible disease that is responsible for more than one million deaths each year (World Health Organization).
 The management of this disease has been complicated by the infectious agent developing resistance to many of the antibiotics used to treat it.
 We aim to produce, purify, and characterize proteins that contribute to the various resistances demonstrated by this bacterium.
 By doing so, we hope to gain understanding that would help other research groups produce better antibiotics or use current antibiotics in a more effective manner.

-Dr. Steven Hughes, Chemistry
+Dr. Gary Hollis, Chemistry

 Other Opportunities to do Research (Non-URAP)